ondratu/formiko/README.rst

 version.

 NetBSD use pkgsrc, so some binaries are stored in ``/usr/pkg/bin`` directory.
-Formiko call vim and gvim directly.
-If you want to use vim version with pkgsrc, you must fix ``VIM_PATH`` variable in ``formiko/vim.py`` file.
+Formiko call neovim directly.
+If you want to use neovim version with pkgsrc, you must fix ``VIM_PATH`` variable in ``formiko/vim.py`` file.

 .. code:: sh

-    # python3.6 is in dependecies as like gtk3
+    # python3.6 is in dependencies as like gtk3
     pkgin install py36-pip py36-gobject3 py36-docutils gtksourceview4 \
                   librsvg webkit-gtk py36-pygments
-    pip3.6 install formiko
+    pip3.6 install m2r formiko

-    # optionaly
+    # optionally
-    pkgin install vim-gtk3
+    pkgin install neovim pynvim
     pip3.6 install docutils-tinyhtmlwriter docutils-html5-writer

 FreeBSD
 ~~~~~~~
+**Broken at this moment due missing vte-2.91**

 Installation process can be different for each BSD releases.
 It's about which
 Python release is default.
 By this, you can change ``pyXX`` to your right
 version.